MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 <a name="setups2s"></a>

-## Set up server-to-server authentication with Dynamics 365 apps and SharePoint on-premises
+## Set up server-to-server authentication with SharePoint on-premises
- Follow the steps in the order provided to set up Dynamics 365 apps with [!INCLUDE[pn_sharepoint_2013](../includes/pn-sharepoint-2013.md)] on-premises.
+ Follow the steps in the order provided to set up model-driven apps in Dynamics 365 with [!INCLUDE[pn_sharepoint_2013](../includes/pn-sharepoint-2013.md)] on-premises.

 > [!IMPORTANT]
 > The steps described here must be completed in the order provided.
 If a task is not completed, such as a [!INCLUDE[pn_PowerShell_short](../includes/pn-powershell-short.md)] command that returns an error message, the issue must be resolved before you continue to the next command, task, or step.

 ### Verify prerequisites
- Before you configure Dynamics 365 apps and [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises for server-based authentication, the following prerequisites must be met:
+ Before you configure model-driven apps in Dynamics 365 and [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises for server-based authentication, the following prerequisites must be met:

 <a name="BKMK_SP_prereq"></a>